phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (update ds k f & args)
 ```
+Updates a value in a datastructure by applying `f` to the current element and replacing it with the result of `f`.

 ## `update-in`

 ```phel
 (update-in ds [k & ks] f & args)
 ```
+Updates a value into a nested data structure.

 ## `values`